LibreOffice/dictionaries/en/README_en_GB.txt

 2018-05-01:
            — Andrew Ziem suggested a list of 328 names of famous people on Kevin's GitHub:
-             "These 328 name tokens were derived from the top 100 lists in Google Trends via this repository (https://github.com/az0/google-trend-names).
+             “These 328 name tokens were derived from the top 100 lists in Google Trends via this repository (https://github.com/az0/google-trend-names).
 The geography was
-             set to US, and it spanned dates from 2004 to 2018."
+             set to US, and it spanned dates from 2004 to 2018.”

 2018-08-01:
            — Slightly higher quality icon
-           — Added tons of drugs names supplied by the user Andrew Ziem on Kevin's GitHub — Fixed/improved flag "5": "women's" was missing
+           — Added tons of drug names supplied by the user Andrew Ziem on Kevin's GitHub — Fixed/improved flag “5”: “women's” was missing

-2018-06-01
-to
-2018-09-01:
+2018-06-01+:
            — Added places from New Zealand/UK (England, Scotland, Wales & Northern Ireland):
              On V2.61–2.64 I included tons of place names.
              My scientist friend, Peter McGavin, told me that in NZ they use British, so I decided to do something about it.
-I did the same for UK.
-I searched on Wikipedia for "towns", "counties", "villages", "boroughs", "suburbs", etc. and based me on:
+I did the same for the UK.
+I searched on Wikipedia for “towns”, “counties”, “villages”, “boroughs”, “suburbs”, etc. and based me on:
               — https://en.wikipedia.org/wiki/List_of_towns_in_England;
               — https://en.wikipedia.org/wiki/List_of_towns_in_New_Zealand;
               — https://en.wikipedia.org/wiki/List_of_civil_parishes_in_England;